Acetaldehyde: Genetic conditions

 A study of 818 heavy drinkers found that those exposed to more acetaldehyde than normal through a genetic variant of the gene encoding for ADH1C, ADH1C*1, are at greater risk of developing cancers of the upper gastrointestinal tract and liver.

-Disulfiram

-The drug disulfiram (Antabuse) inhibits acetaldehyde dehydrogenase, an enzyme that oxidizes the compound into acetic acid.
-Metabolism of ethanol forms acetaldehyde before acetaldehyde dehydrogenase forms acetic acid, but with the enzyme inhibited, acetaldehyde accumulates.
-If one consumes ethanol while taking disulfiram, the hangover effect of ethanol is felt more rapidly and intensely (disulfiram-alcohol reaction).
-As such, disulfiram is sometimes used as a deterrent for alcoholics wishing to stay sober.

 Sources of exposure

 Indoor air

 Acetaldehyde is a potential contaminant in workplace, indoors, and ambient environments.
 Moreover, the majority of humans spend more than 90% of their time in indoor environments, increasing any exposure and the risk to human health.

 In a study in France, the mean indoor concentration of acetaldehydes measured in 16 homes was approximately seven times higher than the outside acetaldehyde concentration.
 The living room had a mean of 18.1±17.5 μg m^{−3} and the bedroom was 18.2±16.9 μg m^{−3}, whereas the outdoor air had a mean concentration of 2.3±2.6 μg m^{−3}.

 It has been concluded that volatile organic compounds (VOC) such as benzene, formaldehyde, acetaldehyde, toluene, and xylenes have to be considered priority pollutants with respect to their health effects.
 It has been pointed that in renovated or completely new buildings, the VOCs concentration levels are often several orders of magnitude higher.
 The main sources of acetaldehydes in homes include building materials, laminate, PVC flooring, varnished wood flooring, and varnished cork/pine flooring (found in the varnish, not the wood).
 It is also found in plastics, oil-based and water-based paints, in composite wood ceilings, particle-board, plywood, treated pine wood, and laminated chipboard furniture.